-Like steam locos, diesels also required a supply of sand for traction.
-In most cases, existing facilities could be used as-is, or modified at a reasonable cost to service the new motive power.
-As a result, older sanding facilities remained in use long after the last steamer had been retired.
-Over time however, faster and cheaper ways of drying, shipping and delivering sand were developed, and older facilities were removed.
+Like steam locos, diesels also require a supply of sand for traction.
+In most cases, existing steam-era facilities could be used as-is, or modified at reasonable cost to service the new motive power.
+As a result, many older sanding facilities have remained in use since the end of steam operations.
+Over time however, faster and cheaper ways of drying, shipping and delivering sand have been developed, especially at major diesel servicing tracks that handle multiple unit consists.
+While many older facilities have been removed, some are still in service at smaller terminals.